The GdfidL Electromagnetic Field simulator

 in all three cartesian Directions simultaneously.

-- GdfidL runs on parallel NuMA Systems.
+- GdfidL is optimised for Multi-Core Systems, especially NuMA Systems.
 GdfidL also runs on

 Clusters of Workstations.